The Voice of Germany: Coaches

 In June 2020, it was announced that Sido and Merton would not be in the anniversary series of The Voice of Germany.
 On 17 July 2020, it was announced that the anniversary season will include six coaches: 2 solo coaches and 2 duo coaches.
-The two solos were Forster and Santos and the two duos were Catterfeld & Kloss and Haber & Garvey.
+The two solos were Forster and Santos and the two duos were Catterfeld & Kloß and Haber & Garvey.
 On 21 July 2020, it was announced that Michael Schulte would be the new Comeback Stage coach.
-On 9 June 2021, ProSieben and Sat.1 announced that Garvey, Haber, Kloss and Catterfeld would not be returning for the eleventh season.
+On 9 June 2021, ProSieben and Sat.1 announced that Garvey, Haber, Kloß and Catterfeld would not be returning for the eleventh season.
 On 25 June 2021, ProSieben and Sat.1 announced that Johannes Oerding and Sarah Connor as new coaches of the eleventh season, with Forster and Santos returning, and Elif Demirezer as the new "Comeback Stage" coach.
 On 13 April 2022, it was announced that Santos, Connor and Oerding would not be returning for the twelfth season, whereas Forster would be continuing.
-On 12 May 2022, it was announced that Garvey and Kloss would be returning as coaches for the twelfth series, and Peter Maffay was confirmed as the new coach.
+On 12 May 2022, it was announced that Garvey and Kloß would be returning as coaches for the twelfth series, and Peter Maffay was confirmed as the new coach.
 In addition, after 3 seasons, it was confirmed that there would be no Comeback Stage coach.
 Hence, the number of finalists would be down to 4 once again.
+On 28 May 2023, it was announced that all four coaches from the previous season would not be returning for the thirteenth season, meaning that the panel for the thirteenth season will consist of 4 new coaches.
+On 6 June 2023, it was revealed that Ronan Keating, Giovanni Zarrella, Shirin David, and Bill & Tom Kaulitz are new coaches for the thirteenth season.

+In April 2024, it was confirmed that Keating, Zarrella and The Kaulitz Brothers would not be returning for season fourteen.
+On 18 May 2024, it was confirmed that the panel would be completely refreshed once again with Kamrad debuting as a new coach for season fourteen, alongside Forster returning after a one-season absence, as well as Haber and Catterfeld who re-joined the panel after last coaching in season ten.
+On 18 April 2025, it was revealed that, once again, all coaches from the previous fourteenth season will not return for the fifteenth season.
+Two days later, it was announced that Garvey, Michi & Smudo, Santos, and David would return as coaches from their respective hiatuses for the fifteenth season.
+On 19 August 2025, it was announced that the "Comeback Stage" would return with Calum Scott as the coach.